 The holidays are a time to be thankful, thoughtful, and generous and also provide a great opportunity to teach our children how to give back to the community.
 Below you’ll find some wonderful ideas and organizations that you can support both this holiday season and year-round.

-Please let us know in the comments below if we’ve missed an opportunity.
+Please let us know in the comments below if we’ve missed an opportunity or organization!

 *Please note – While we make every effort to crosscheck current links and event details on our guides, we always encourage you to do the same before making final plans.
 If details are missing or incorrect, please let us know so that we can correct them.